Rosebery (NSW)

 Rosebery's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rosebery shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Rosebery's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence of common health conditions across all age groups (AreaSearch, 2021).

 Frequently Asked Questions - Health